phiscu/hma_snow/README.md

    - Annual **binary masks** separating seasonal and non-seasonal snow.
 2. A `.csv` file with **daily catchment-wide mean SWE** values for the requested study period.
 3. **Annual SWE Plot (Optional)**:
-   - A PNG figure visualizing the annual mean SWE for each year in the study period.
+   - A PNG figure visualizing the mean daily SWE for each year in the study period.
-   - Saved to the path specified by `--output_fig` or defaults to `<catchment>_annual_swe.png`.
+   - Saved to the path specified by `--output_fig` or defaults to `<catchment>_mean_swe.png`.

 ## Notes